 Harvesting inspiration from political issues, visual art, worldwide subcultures, music and movies, Rosalie creates one of a kind pieces for individuals who are ready to think outside the box and embrace their uniqueness.
 Diagnosed with ADHD late in life, she was still able to build an empire and conquer Montreal's DIY up-cycling scene.
 Although ADHD is a constant challenge in her personal and professional life, Rosalie continuously adapts to better her art.
-Channelling her neurodivergence to the best of her ability, her attention to detail and continuous need for novelty made her a true innovator in the fashion world, but an outcast and misunderstood alien in the business world.
+Channeling her neurodivergence to the best of her ability, her attention to detail and continuous need for novelty made her a true innovator in the fashion world, but an outcast and misunderstood alien in the business world.

 Redefining reality through creative fashion, Rosalie has been able to now carry the brand worldwide through word of mouth and social media presence.
 Local and international celebrities such as Billie Eilish, Rico Nasty, DJ Karaba and Hubert Lenoir have been wearing and supporting her art, giving Pretend play a strong momentum in the music and performance scene.